I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 Increase your vocabulary and have a strong grip over your play of words when you are trying to make someone laugh.
 Using the right words will help you hit the tender funny bone, whether it is to create ambiguity in meaning, a pun on words or a double entendre.

-2) Time your joke to perfection if you want to make others laugh
+2) Time your jokes well if you want to make others laugh

-A good sense of humor and a strong command over language are of little value if the timing of a joke goes wrong.
+A good sense of humor and a strong command of language is of little value if the timing of a joke goes wrong.
 Knowing when to say something is as important as knowing what to say.
 It is highly situational so the best way to find out is to learn from experience.

 Every time you say something funny in an attempt to make someone laugh, judge the reaction and think "Would it have been funnier if I'd said it earlier/later?"
 As you make attempts to equip yourself with the skills to be funnier, this deliberate introspection will help you time your humor to perfection.